LapaCopatycha/LapaCopatycha/README.md

 *   🧠  I'm learning machine learning and multi-agent systems
 *   🤝  I'm open to collaborating on intersting projects and offers
-*   ✉️  If you have any offers and qustions you can can contact me at [LaborVlad1@yandex.ru](mailto:LaborVlad1@yandex.ru)
+*   ✉️  If you have any offers and qustions you can can contact me at [LaborVlad1@yandex.ru](mailto:LaborVlad1@yandex.ru) or Telegram: @LaborVlad

 ### Socials